On unit signatures and narrow class groups of odd degree abelian number fields: Introduction

-We further expect that the probability in Conjecture \ref{mainconj::Tworanks} remains the same in certain natural subfamilies, such as when we fix the value $\rho_\chi(K)=\rho_{\chidual}(K)=\vrho$.
-In particular, among cyclic septic number fields of odd class number, we conjecture that $\Cl(K)[2] \simeq \Cl^+(K)[2]$ with probability $\frac{7}{9}$.
+We further expect that the probability in Conjecture \ref{mainconj::Tworanks} remains the same in certain natural subfamilies, such as when we fix the value $\rk_\chi\Cl(K)=\rk_{\chidual}\Cl(K)=\vrho$.
+As a special case, we arrive at Conjecture \ref{conj:just7clplus}.